- break free from confinement or control；elude or get free from (someone)

 - ▪ cause (a subsequent character or characters) to be interpreted differently.

-- 1. an act of breaking free from confinement or control the story of his escape from a POW camp he could think of no way of escape, short of rudeness 同義詞 反義詞
+- 1. an act of breaking free from confinement or control the gang had made their escape he could think of no way of escape, short of rudeness 同義詞 反義詞

-- ▪ an act of successfully avoiding something dangerous, unpleasant, or unwelcome the baby was fine, but it was a lucky escape 同義詞
+- ▪ an act of avoiding something dangerous or unpleasant the baby was fine, but it was a lucky escape 同義詞

 - ▪ a means of escaping from somewhere he had planned his escape route

-- ▪ a leakage of gas, liquid, or heat from a container. 同義詞
+- 3. a leakage of gas, liquid, or heat from a container a lid prevents the escape of poisonous gases a gas escape 同義詞

-- ▪ a key on a computer keyboard that either interrupts the current operation or causes subsequent characters to be interpreted differently.
+- 4. a key on a computer keyboard which either interrupts the current operation or causes subsequent characters to be interpreted differently.